 - Pat Boone: A cultural appropriator for audiences that didn’t want any vestige of blackness in their rock and roll.
-This makes his music inauthentic as rock and roll, so the Hall of Fame is happy to decry and exclude him, which has the added benefit of allowing them to signal their virtue.
+This makes his music inauthentic as rock and roll, so the Hall of Fame is happy to decry and exclude him.

 - Elvis Presley: A cultural appropriator for audiences that wanted a minstrelsy version of rock and roll.
 The Hall of Fame adores him because he is essential to white rock and roll, which is rock and roll as they define it.

-- Otis Blackwell: An authentic rock and roll creator who sold his creations in order to overcome his dire economic circumstances.
-He probably couldn’t foresee PoC being excluded from the musical genre they had created to the extent they were.
+- Otis Blackwell: An authentic rock and roll creator who sold his creations in order to overcome his economic circumstances.
+He probably couldn’t foresee PoC being excluded from the musical genre they had created to the extent they have been.

-- Taco Bell: Faux Mexican junk food; inauthentic as a cultural product and also as food.
+- Taco Bell: Faux Mexican junk food; inauthentic as cultural product and also as food.

-In the end Gladwell’s piece is deeply self-serving: he signals his virtue, promotes another podcast he’s associated with, and justifies his love of Taco Bell.
+In the end, Gladwell’s piece is deeply self-serving: he shows he’s against cultural appropriation, promotes another podcast he’s associated with, and justifies his love of Taco Bell.
 But really, and more insidiously, he’s whitewashing his own appropriation of thought from the intellectual realm into the mainstream.